 Are you feeling frustrated with your lack of reaction to cannabis edibles?
-Explore the many different reasons why edibles don't work for everyone and get my tips and tricks for things to try and enhance your experience!
+Or are you just looking for more education on how edibles work?
+Explore the many different reasons why edibles don’t work for everyone and get my tips and tricks for things to try and enhance your experience.

-Many people rave about how cannabis edibles make them feel.
+Many people rave about how edibles make them feel – euphoric, happy, relaxed.

-Not only do they help to relieve pain and other unwanted symptoms, but THC edibles also can produce an intense high.
+Not only could they help to relieve pain and other unwanted symptoms, but THC edibles also can produce an intense high.

-A member from my Well With Cannabis Community recently just asked me: "why don't edibles get me high?"
+Just recently, a member from my Well With Cannabis Community recently asked: “Why don’t edibles get me high?”

 In this guide, we will explore a few reasons why edibles may not be working for you and some different techniques you can try to see if you can change the way your body responds.